dougeby/IntuneDocs/intune-user-help/remote-lock-your-device-cp-app.md

    ![Screenshot of Company Portal app, Device details page, highlighting Remote lock icon.](./media/1804_remote_lock_Windows_CPapp_05.png)

 3. Select **Lock** to confirm that you want to lock the device.
-The app will attempt to lock your device and redirect you to the Home page.
+The app will try to lock your device and redirect you to the **Home** page.

    ![Screenshot of Company Portal app, Device details page, Remote lock confirmation prompt.](./media/1804_remote_lock_Windows_CPapp_06.png)